 Fun: The cornerstone of BOKS.
-We want children to look forward to BOKS.
-It is our goal to create a program that all children can enjoy regardless of their age or ability level.
+We want kids to look forward to BOKS.
+It is our goal to create a program that all kids can enjoy regardless of their age or ability level.
 So, if something isn’t working, put your plans aside and play a game, change things up, keep the children moving and smiling.
 We want children to associate fun with being active.

 Q: How do we spread the word about the program?

 A: There are several ways to “spread the word” about BOKS.
 At the school level, you could offer to speak at a PTO/PTA meeting, teacher staff meeting, or school committee meeting.
 Offer to hold a demo class one morning, afternoon or evening to showcase BOKS.
 Some towns offer district or town wide physical activity events where BOKS would be a great fit.
 BOKS flyers for school bulletin boards, backpacks (could be an e-Blast) is another way to create awareness.

 Consider contacting a local paper to get some press around the program, participate in community events or offer the opportunity to demo the program one morning, afternoon or weekend to show what it is all about.
 Some schools have piloted a class, inviting parents and teachers to come with their kids to learn more about the program.
 This, along with conducting a program interest survey, enables you to gauge if BOKS could work at your school.